gregorias/gregorias.github.io/_posts/2024-10-20-using-coroutines-in-neovim-lua.markdown

 So I promised to show you how to get `ls_dir_co` and `match_co`, and I’ll do that by adapting `ls_dir_cb` and `match_cb`.
-In fact, you can do so generically:
+In fact, I can do so generically:

 ```lua
 --- Converts a callback-based function to a coroutine function.